liamzdenek/anima-application/memory-bank/activeContext.md

 2. Enhance the UI with more intuitive visualization of risk scores
 3. Add more comprehensive error handling throughout the system
 4. Implement automated testing for critical components
+5. Deploy the application to AWS using the CDK infrastructure

 ### Medium-term (Next 1-2 Months)
 1. Add support for additional types of blood tests
 2. Implement user authentication and role-based access control
 3. Create an administrative dashboard for monitoring system performance
 4. Develop a more sophisticated model retraining pipeline
+5. Set up CI/CD pipeline for automated deployments

 ### Long-term (3+ Months)
 1. Integrate with real EMR systems through FHIR/HL7 standards
 2. Explore more advanced ML models (e.g., deep learning)
 3. Implement a full audit trail for clinical decision support
 4. Develop mobile applications for on-the-go alerts
+5. Implement multi-region deployment for high availability

 ## Open Questions